Are you thinking about teaching languages online as an independent teacher? You’re going to need a couple of tools to make your dreams come true.

 If you prefer the live chat option, check out tawk.to for a free chat box.

 For your online sale you can also integrate your website with Demiks CRM.
-Sign up for a free trial at Demiks Admin website.
+Sign up at Demiks Admin website for free.
 This tool gives you two possibilities for online sales.

 The first option is to integrate your website with Demiks online checkout.
 This way students can purchase and pay for a language class without contacting you.